mapcode-foundation/mapcode-java/src/site/markdown/index.md

 longitude the mapcode decodes to).
 This corresponds to an area of 20m x 20m (400m2).
 These mapcodes include no additional precision digits.

-The precision offered by `getMapcodePrecision1()` is approximately 2m.
+The precision offered by `getCode(1)` is approximately 2m.
 This corresponds to an area of 4m x 4m (16m2).
 These mapcodes include 1 additional precision digit.

-The precision offered by `getMapcodePrecision2()` is approximately 0.40m.
+The precision offered by `getCode(2)` is approximately 0.40m.
 This corresponds to an area of 0.80m x 0.80m (0.64m2).
 These mapcodes include 2 additional precision digits.

+This goes up to `getCode(8)`, which provides nanometer accuracy.
+(Please note one of the main advantages of mapcodes over WGS84 coordinates is their simplicity and short size, so try to use as little precision as required for your application...)

 **`Territory getTerritory()`** returns the territory information.